apache/pekko/docs/src/main/paradox/stream/stream-cookbook.md

 **Situation:** Given a message, we want to split the message and aggregate its sub-messages into a new message

-Sometimes it's very useful to split a message and aggregate its sub-messages into a new message.
+Sometimes, it's very useful to split a message and aggregate its sub-messages into a new message.
 This involves a combination of [Splitter](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Sequencer.html) and [Aggregator](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Aggregator.html)